quodlibet/quodlibet/osx_bundle/README.rst

    This should not lead to errors; if it does please file a bug.
 3) Call ``bundle.sh`` to create the finished bundles for QL and EF in ``_build``.

+Call ``clean.sh`` to remove everything created above again and get back to the initial state.

 Development